 The general effect of how a curved display device improves the viewing experience is it maximizes visibility by correcting any image distortions, cutting down on reflections, and even improving sound quality.
-Curved television manufacturers suggest that curved screens allow greater range in satisfactory viewing angles and offer minimal trapezoidal distortion compared to flat-screens.
+Curved television manufacturers suggest that curved screens allow a greater range of satisfactory viewing angles and offer minimal trapezoidal distortion compared to flat screens.

 New Innovations Continue To Be Announced

 At the 2014 CES, the curved innovations kept coming.
 LG had a new lineup of curved products to show off, including the world’s largest UHD curved OLED TV, the 77-inch 77EC9800 model.
-LG senior vice president In-kyu Lee noting that, “All of the exceptional OLED models we’re showcasing at CES 2014 offer the ultimate in picture quality and refined, modern aesthetics.”
+LG senior vice president In-kyu Lee noted that “All of the exceptional OLED models we’re showcasing at CES 2014 offer the ultimate in picture quality and refined, modern aesthetics”.

-Samsung unveiled the world’s first and largest curved Ultra High Definition (UHD) television, which measures a whopping 105 inches, with the company’s Head of TV and AV, Guy Kinnell, promising that, “The combination of our curved design and UHD picture quality creates the ultimate immersive entertainment experience for people passionate about entertainment.
+Samsung unveiled the world’s first and largest curved Ultra High Definition (UHD) television, which measures a whopping 105 inches, with the company’s Head of TV and AV, Guy Kinnell, promised that, “The combination of our curved design and UHD picture quality creates the ultimate immersive entertainment experience for people passionate about entertainment”.